| Stretch: |

 although things slow down near the end.

-Yosemite management plans call for the elimination of private cars
+Yosemite management plans call for the eventual elimination

 Hopefully shuttle bus service will continue to support this run.